elysemontano/elyse-lecture-notes/react-events-inputs-notes.md

   ## Passing the Input as Props
     -Now that we have the value in state we can pass the data to another component.
+    - I want to use this component to see the input value shown on the page so it will be my display or dumb component

     - Create a folder called components
     - Create a file called Yelling.js